matychanneko/Mood-Based-Playlist/Deployment_tutorial.md

 ## 3. Deployment Demo Video

 This video demonstrates the system deployed under two different environments: **Ngrok**  and **Streamlit Cloud**.
-It highlights key differences in accessibility, speed, stability, and ease of setup.
 The recording shows how the application behaves in both environments using the same mood-based playlist generation task.

 📽️ [Watch Deployment Comparison Video](linkg)